Playwriting

 JOHN (he/him)-30-White, the team leader, military engineer married to Laura to help protect her rights

-THE SEA MONSTER—can grants wishes if you agree to become a mermaid and trade your potential away in return
+THE SEA MONSTER—can grants wishes if you agree to trade your potential away and stay at the bottom of the ocean as a mermaid

 Manifest Destiny was a Finalist for Pipeline Theatre Co.’s 2024 PlayLab. and had a staged reading as a part of Limefest at the Tank NYC.